Student Clubs

 Lunch Monitors

-The role of a RS Lunch Monitor is to help young students in Grades 1, 2, and 3 have a safe and enjoyable lunch experience.
-They assist with opening lunch containers, help to wipe up accidental spills, assist with jacket-zipping and scarf-tying in the winter, and help the adult Lunch Supervisors in whatever way they are needed.
+Our Grade 5 & 6 lunch monitors help younger students have a safe and enjoyable lunch experience.
+They assist with opening food containers, wiping up accidental spills, jacket-zipping and scarf-tying in the winter, and they help the adult lunch supervisors in whatever way they are needed.
 Sometimes, they lead indoor or outdoor games for their young buddies, or help them to make new friends.
-Lunch Monitors in the French Immersion program are expected to speak French when serving in French Immersion classes, a great opportunity for both older and younger students to use their French language skills in a real-life situation!
+Lunch monitors are positive role models in both action and attitude for the younger students they assist.

 Office Assistants